openethereum/openethereum.github.io/Aura.md

 Aura is one of the Blockchain consensus algorithms available in Parity.
-It is capable of tolerating up to 50% of malicious nodes with chain reorganizations possible up to a limited depth dependent on the number of validators.
+It is capable of tolerating up to 50% of malicious nodes with chain reorganizations possible up to a limited depth dependent on the number of validators, after which finality is guaranteed.

 The consensus can be ran with `--force-sealing` which ensures that blocks are produced even if there are no transactions.
 This is necessary for fault tolerance described.